blitz-js/blitz/.changeset/sixty-rockets-count.md

 )
 ```

-This is enable verbose blitz rpc logging for all resolvers except the resolvers `getCurrentUser` and others mentioned in the `blackList`
+This is enable verbose blitz rpc logging for all resolvers except the resolvers `getCurrentUser` and others mentioned in the `blockList`